Dogs are a man’s or woman’s best friend, but which breeds are best with kids? Here are a few dogs the whole family is sure to love!

 #4 Irish Setter

-The long, red coat of the Irish Setter sets it apart from other breeds, meaning it needs frequent brushing to keep it in good shape.
-This dog is known for being playful, energetic, and makes a great companion for families so much that it hates being left alone.
+The long, red coat of the Irish Setter sets it apart from other breeds, although it needs frequent brushing to keep it in good shape.
+This dog is playful, energetic and makes a great companion for families so much that it hates being left alone.
 They do best when surrounded by people and are on their best behavior when paired with families.

-This fun breed needs lots of exercise and does good with training, so ensure they have a good-sized yard in which to learn and play.
+This fun breed needs lots of exercise due to its high energy levels and does well with training, ensuring they have a good-sized yard to learn and play.
 The Setter does well with other people and greets new people with vim and vigor.
-This type of breed lives longer than most, with an average lifespan from 12 to 14 years with minor health problems.
+This breed lives longer than most, with an average lifespan from 12 to 14 years with minor health problems.

-Big or small alike, the Poodle is a smart and gentle dog; it’s also one of the most popular breeds for kids.
-There are a variety of Poodles to fit different types of families, especially for kids with allergies since they shed very little.
-Because of their versatility, they can be playful and adventurous, obedient and smart, but can be shy with strangers.
+Big or small alike, the Poodle is an intelligent and gentle family dog; it’s also one of the most popular breeds for kids.
+There are various Poodles to fit different types of families, especially for kids with allergies since they shed very little.
+Because of their versatility, they can be playful and adventurous, obedient and smart, but may act shy around strangers.

 Their coats do need regular grooming and can mat quite easily.
 A loyal and caring dog, the Poodle is proud and elegant, which is why they make excellent show dogs.
 Miniature Poodles can live up to 15 years, with the standard Poodle around 13 years.